dshukertjr/spot/README.md

   location geography(POINT)
 );
 comment on table public.posts is 'Holds all the video posts.';

+alter table public.posts enable row level security;
+create policy "Posts are viewable by everyone. " on public.posts for select using (true);
+create policy "Users can insert their own posts." on public.posts for insert with check (auth.uid() = creator_uid);
+create policy "Users can update own posts." on public.posts for update using (auth.uid() = creator_uid);

 CREATE TABLE IF NOT EXISTS public.comments ( id uuid not null primary key,